John Metcalf (writer): Writing career

 Metcalf is a longtime critic of Canadian "cultural and educational inadequacies", and published Kicking Against the Pricks in 1982 to showcase this frustration.
-It was a collection of eight essays and included an interview with himself.
+It is a collection of eight essays and includes an interview with himself.
 To encourage debate on this theme within the literary community, he published The Bumper Book in 1986 and followed it with Carry On Bumping in 1988.
-Both collections consisted of contentious essays focussing on problems with Canadian literature.
+Both collections consist of contentious essays focussing on problems with Canadian literature.
 In an interview with Geoff Hancock, he asserted that "the quality of the education has declined everywhere over the last 50 years as the number to be educated has risen".
 He is in "conflict with the dominant nature of North American society" and the influence it has on education.

-Metcalf extensively contributed to Canadian literature through editing, teaching various educational levels across Canada, critiquing other writers, compiling anthologies and publishing and promoting Canadian writers.
-A "storyteller, editor, novelist, essayist, critic", he is known for his satires of Canadian life and academia.
+Metcalf has extensively contributed to Canadian literature through editing, teaching at various educational levels, critiquing other writers, compiling anthologies and publishing and promoting Canadian writers.
+He is known for his satires of Canadian life and academia.

 Awards

-Forde Abroad won the 1996 Gold Medal for Fiction at the National Magazine Awards.

-The Estuary won University of Western Ontario's President's Medal for the Best Story of 1969.
+Forde Abroad won the 1996 gold medal for fiction at the National Magazine Awards.
+The Estuary won the University of Western Ontario's President's Medal for the Best Story of 1969.
 Metcalf was appointed as a Member of the Order of Canada in 2004.